Duo-Tax-IT/Duo-Marketing/PROJECT_MILESTONES.md

    - Implement Microsoft Single Sign-On.✅
 4. **Core Components:**
    - Homepage basic. ✅
-   - Develop navbar, sidebar, and other shared UI elements.❌
+   - Develop navbar, sidebar, and other shared UI elements.✅
-5. **Pulling in data:**
+   - Implement consistent card layout across pages.✅
+5. **Data Integration:**
-   - Pull in Projects ❌
+   - Pull in Projects with open tasks✅
+   - Pull in non-completed Tasks✅
+   - Pull in pending Website Content✅
+6. **Performance Optimizations:**
+   - Implement React Query for data fetching✅
+   - Add caching to prevent unnecessary API calls✅
+   - Optimize session handling and authentication flow✅
-6. **Future Enhancements:**
+7. **Future Enhancements:**
-   - Iteratively add features (e.g., advanced task management, analytics, etc.).❌
+   - Add ability to mark tasks as complete❌
+   - Add ability to upload website content❌
+   - Add project details view❌
+   - Add task creation and assignment❌
+   - Add analytics dashboard❌
+   - Add email notifications❌

 ## Iterative Process
 - **After Each Session:** Update this file with completed milestones and mark it with ✅.
 Also add new milestones as they come in.